 Note: Officer positions are voluntary but eligible for a performance-based termly honorarium, not a salary.
-Sub-Team Representatives are eligible for a performance-based honorarium.

 The SU Structure

 The President earns £24,000 p/a as a salary.

 Officer positions are voluntary, but there is the potential to be awarded an honorarium.
 The amount for Officers is up to £1,200p/a.